Win Miranda Lambert tickets EVERY DAY this week!

 GRAMMY Award-winner and country superstar Miranda Lambert is bringing her Livin’ Like Hippies Tour with special guests Jon Pardi and Ashley McBryde to Scottrade Center on March 16, 2018!
-FOX 2 wants you to win a pair of Premium tickets EVERY DAY THIS WEEK before they go on sale!
+FOX 2 wants you to win a pair of Premium tickets EVERY DAY THIS WEEK!
 The tour receives its name from the lyrics of Lambert’s aptly titled song “Highway Vagabond” which appears on The Nerve side of Lambert’s 24-song, double album, The Weight of These Wings.

 ENTER HERE